Effingham, Surrey: 19th century

 The house and lands which is now Effingham Golf Club passed through many hands until in 1815 the house and 358 acre of land came into the possession of Sir Thomas Hussey Apreece.
 It was in 1927 when the Surrey Land and Development company negotiated a lease for a group of people wishing to build a golf course.
 Effingham Manor Golf Club was formed with the artisan golfers using as a clubhouse what are now greenkeepers' cottages near the third tee area.
 The club has one of the largest man-made lakes in the county which is used to water the golf course during droughts.

 The clubhouse, previously the Manor House, is Georgian in style and was reconstructed by David Burnsall in about 1770.
 Beside the clubhouse is a cedar tree dated to c.1600 which gives rise to the club emblem.
 The course, designed by Harry S. Colt, is used to hold the qualifying rounds for the Open.

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Effingham as:

 "a village, a parish, and a hundred in Surrey.
 The village stands 3¾ miles SW of Leatherhead r. station, and 4¼ NW by W of Dorking; has a post office under Leatherhead; was formerly a place of some importance, said to have contained sixteen churches; and gives the title of Earl to the Howards of Grange.
 The parish, with the village, is in Dorking district, and comprises 3148 acres.
 Real property, £4,094.
 Pop., 633.
 Houses, 122.
 The property is much subdivided.
 Effingham Hall is the seat of the Stringers.
 The living is a vicarage in the diocese of Winchester.
 Value, £370.* Patron, Andrew Cuthell, Esq.
 The church is ancient, has stalls, and is good.
 There is a Wesleyan chapel..."

 George Pauling made a name and fortune in connection with the expansion of the railways throughout southern and central Africa under his great friend and confidant, Sir Cecil Rhodes.
-At the latter's request, Pauling accepted the portfolio of Mines and Public Works for Rhodesia and a member of the Executive Council, holding office from 1894–1896.
+At the latter's request, Pauling accepted the portfolio of Mines and Public Works for Rhodesia and a member of the Executive Council, holding office from 1894 to 1896.
 The Lodge and surrounding land, including what is now the KGV playing fields, Pauling bought and spent a "large sum of money in adding to it and spoiling it".
 In 1912, George Pauling was granted the privilege of a Private Oratory in The Lodge by the then Pope, Pius X. Two dozen local Catholics worshipped there on Sundays and the Chapel became a church the year later.
 The other church he built in England was to the Sacred Heart at St Ives in 1902.